JuliaTurkuDataScience/FdeSolver.jl/README.md

 [![CI](https://github.com/JuliaTurkuDataScience/FdeSolver.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/JuliaTurkuDataScience/FdeSolver.jl/actions/workflows/CI.yml)
 [![codecov](https://codecov.io/gh/JuliaTurkuDataScience/FdeSolver.jl/branch/main/graph/badge.svg?token=SJ5F6RQ31P)](https://codecov.io/gh/JuliaTurkuDataScience/FdeSolver.jl)

-This is a Pkg in Julia for solution to a class of fractional differential equations and system equations.
+This is a Pkg in **Julia** for solution to a class of fractional differential equations and system equations.
-Many advanced source codes in [MATLAB](https://www.dm.uniba.it/members/garrappa/software) are available that they are not open source projects like this one in Julia.
+Many advanced source codes are available in [MATLAB](https://www.dm.uniba.it/members/garrappa/software), but they are not open source projects like this one in Julia.
 Hence, the purpose is to develop a Julia package that numerically solves nonlinear fractional ordinary differential equations.

 ### Method